In 2020, Japan's advertising expenditure decreased significantly due to the impact of the spread of COVID-19.

 However, this raises the question: "Is simply moving TV content online the solution?"
 From the internet side, since TVs exist alongside PCs, tablets, and smartphones, it might seem like an extension of existing platforms.
 But television has always focused solely on broadcasting the main content, making it inflexible when trying to adapt it for other devices.

 Oku: Users who frequently watch video-sharing sites sometimes say, "The way TV shows 'string you along' is the problem."
-Especially for commercial broadcasters, with commercial breaks as timing points, they inevitably have to prioritize that "vertical" viewing path – teasing a little bit ahead to get people to watch properly later.
+Especially for commercial broadcasters, with commercial breaks as timing points, they inevitably have to prioritize a "vertical" viewing path – teasing a little bit ahead to get people to watch properly later.

 Miyoshi: When discussing recent media trends, we often hear "multiscreen."
 But today's younger generation consumes multiple screens sequentially.
 They follow a single program sequentially, switching devices—watching TV at home, then switching to smartphones or tablets when out.